dimagi/commcare-cloud/docs/howto/migrate-s3-to-s3.md

 - `Not found` means that the missing blob is still referenced in blob metadata, but not found in either the old backend or new backend.
 - `Found in (new|old) db` means that actually it is present in one of the backends, unlike originally reported.
-These are generally 0.
+Re-run the `check_blob_logs` command with `--migrate` to migrate items "Found in old db".

 ## Flip to just the new backend
 1. Make sure you've run the steps above to move all data to the new backend.